-This is a double layer quiche!
+This is a double layer deep dish quiche!
 Starting with our savory pie pastry crust as a base.
-Then we add in a scoop of our Roasted Red Pepper Cheddar Grits thickened with egg yolks and a touch of cornmeal!
+Then we add in our Roasted Red Pepper Cheddar Grits thickened with egg yolks and a touch of cornmeal!
 A little cayenne gives it a little kick.
 Not hot, just a little punch.
-Our grits soak in whole milk and spices for 12-24hrs before we stir in the roasted pepper puree and cheddar cheese.
-Then its cooked!
-A layer of cheddar cheese is added and melted, and a Bacon Onion Quiche is layered on top, baked and frozen.
+Our grits soak in whole milk and spices for 12-24hrs before we stir in the roasted pepper and begin cooking!
+A layer of cheddar cheese is added and melted on top of that, and a Bacon Onion Quiche is layered on top of the cheese, baked, and frozen in our blast freezer.
 This really is a special quiche.
 Healthy? oh no, not with that much butter!
 Just thaw in the fridge overnight and heat in the oven at 250 degrees until heated through!
 Since this quich is so rich, we suggest serving it with fresh fruit and yogurt or a no fuss simple baby greens salad with lemon/olive oil vinegrette.
 Serves 2 for breakfast or 4 as an accompaniment with other items.

 A note on our frozen products and baking